Besu

 sudo apt-get update

-sudo apt -y install openjdk-17-jre libjemalloc-dev
+sudo apt-get -y install openjdk-21-jre libjemalloc-dev

 Download Besu and configure the service